|Check us out on Instagram #beercanmuseum

 The Boston Phoenix, June 2, 2005, on 'The East Taunton Beer Can Museum'

 |A Taunton flag featured on Iron City can!

-Greetings & Happy Spring from the Beer Can Museum!
-Hope you are staying safe during the pandemic, and are enjoying some
+Greetings & Happy Fall from the Beer Can Museum!
+Hope you are all well, and I also hope you are enjoying some of the fine

 Thanks to Reader's Digest for including our humble Beer Can Museum in a fun quiz on page 160 (May 08 issue) - and to the folks